CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Usage in MSTest

-You can assert the valid parameters in MSTest framework with the following implementation:
+You can assert the valid parameters in MSTest framework with the following method:

 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;